Location: Flinders, VIC

 Hole 14 – 129 meter par 4 – Shooting Gallery

 Back on the lower land, the next hole is a short par 3.
 Small trees to the left obscure the left of the green, so there is a bit more room available than first thought.
 The teeing area is slightly enclosed, but as you near the green this opens up allowing the conditions to come into play.

 With quite a large putting surface, there is ample room to land the ball.
 Two traps frame the entrance, whilst taller trees are found at the rear.
 I was a bit disappointed with the longer grass on the surrounds, limiting the types of shots available.

 Hole 15 – 486 meter par 5 – Siberia

 Next is the longest and hardest index par 5 on the course.
 The hole is fairly straight, with a large wide fairway available for the drive.
-Hitting too far right brings out of bounds into play with the road.
+Hitting too far right brings the road into play, or more likely the drainage ditch on either side.
 Bunkers are in play left of the fairway, whilst longer hitters may reach those on the right.

 View from the 15th fairway

 The fairway narrows beyond the driving area, but opens slightly beyond the right hand fairway trap.
 Three further traps run diagonally away to the right on the fairway, just short of the green.

 A slightly elevated green awaits, which is reasonable in size.
 Plenty of short grass is found on the surrounds, with the traps a slight distance away.
 I do wonder about the names of the hole, this named Siberia.
 Playing into a strong, slightly cool, headwind, this brings images of a tough environment, so I guess this was appropriately named.